1. Do I need a referral to receive speech and language services?

 2. Do you accept insurance?

-We do not directly bill your insurance plan for speech-language services.
-Families are responsible for payment at time of service.
-However, we do provide a bill for service with all the required information you need to submit to your insurance company for reimbursement.
+We currently accept Cigna Healthcare, Anthem Blue Cross Blue Shield and United Healthcare insurance.
+We can directly submit claims and bill your insurance plan for speech-language services.
+Families who pay privately are responsible for payment at time of service.
+However, we do provide a bill for service with all the required information you need to submit to your insurance company for potential reimbursement.

 3. Will my insurance policy cover speech-language services for my child?